adamcrosby/iphone-sms-stats/README.md

 ##Current Status##
 Currently functioning for frequency generation (ie: how many in/out messages for a specific time period for a specific phone number).
+This script requires the iphone SMS database to be available, and unencrypted.
+By default, this database file is called

+	3d0d7e5fb2ce288813306e4d4636395e047a3d28.mddata

+and is located in

+	~/Library/Application\ Support/MobileSync/Backup/<phone guid>/

+on Mac OS X.

 ##Usage##
 Options: